 Small Cars, Safety Features & Hazards

 More recent model cars offer higher safety levels than older small cars.
 But new larger and heavier cars still carry the day with greater levels of safety according to studies we include in the footnotes.
 It boils down to the laws of physics as mentioned above with bigger and heavier vehicles faring better in a crash than the lighter and smaller cars.
+Typically, the type of cars that you will find from places such as Chevrolet Truck Dealers are, by default almost, much safer than cars that are a fraction of the size.
 The larger vehicles made under more recent safety standards have longer hoods and larger crush zones, which means they tend to come out of a crash in better shape than smaller vehicles or older large cars.

 Studies also explain the large car small car difference.
 A smaller car gets pushed back in a head on crash with a larger SUV.
 Greater force bears down on the smaller vehicle’s driver and passengers.
 This can cause catastrophic injuries depending on the nature of the crash.
 Spinal cord injuries, head injuries and other less severe injuries to the neck and back can also result.

 By nature smaller sports cars inherently carry more risk.
 But sporty cars also have advantages.
 A lower center of gravity and tighter suspension allow sports cars generally to handle evasive maneuvers such as quick turns much more efficiently than larger sports utility vehicles.

 Don’t forget SUVs and their higher center of gravity tend to suffer roll-over accidents especially at highway entrance ramps and other sharp turns more often than lower sports cars.
 This raises a key factor in any discussion about safety: the habits, conduct and attitude of the driver.
 The same car presents more hazards with a bad driver than the same car with a more cautious driver.
 For example: